Table of Contents

 Once your sample has been processed at our accredited UK laboratory, you will receive a report.
 It is important to remember that these results are a "snapshot" in time.

+Results typically arrive within 2–3 working days of the laboratory receiving your sample.
 In your report, you will see your levels compared to a "reference range."
 If a result falls outside this range, it will be flagged.
-However, a flagged result is not a diagnosis.
-It is a data point.

 "If your GP has checked your TSH and it came back 'normal' but you still feel exhausted, a more detailed panel that includes Free T3 and thyroid antibodies may give you a fuller picture to discuss in your next appointment."